What's inside the Senate's $95 billion bill to aid Ukraine and Israel and counter China

 The support also includes nonmilitary assistance.
 About $8 billion would go to help Ukraine's government continue basic operations with a prohibition on money going toward pensions.
 And there's about $1.6 billion to help Ukraine's private sector.

-About a third of the money allocated to supporting Ukraine actually will be spent replenishing the U.S. military with the weapons and equipment that are going to Ukraine.
-Senate Republican leader Mitch McConnell has repeatedly emphasized that point, saying Friday that the money is about ''rebuilding the arsenal of democracy and demonstrating to our allies and adversaries alike that we're serious about exercising American strength.''
+About a third of the money allocated to supporting Ukraine actually will be spent replenishing the U.S. military with the weapons and equipment that are going to Kyiv.
+Senate Republican leader Mitch McConnell has repeatedly emphasized that point, saying in a statement Tuesday that the money is about ''reaffirming a commitment to rebuild and modernize our military, restore our credibility, and give the current Commander-in-Chief, as well as the next, more tools to secure our interests.''

 There's also about $480 million to help Ukrainians displaced by the war.